Awards, Prizes & Studentships

 CIHR Training Award

 If you are in your last year of undergraduate study, you might consider competing for this award with Canadian Institutes of Health Research (CIHR).
 Applications are received by the department and then forwarded to the Faculty of Graduate Studies.
 An official transcript for inclusion with the application package is required.
 Last years deadline was in December.

 Dalhousie Cancer Awareness and Research Society Summer Studentship

 "Undergraduate students currently enrolled at Dalhousie University and interested in pursuing cancer research in the summer are invited to apply for the Dalhousie Cancer Awareness and Research Society Summer Studentship.
 This is an award funded through the hard work of a group of dedicated students and the generous support of the local community."

 This award is open to mature students studying full or part-time towards an undergraduate degree, diploma or certificate.
 These adult learners are presented with a plaque and are acknowledged at a reception during the Atlantic Provinces Association for Continuing University Education (APACUE) annual Forum and AGM.
 Annual deadline is October 31st.

 NSERC Undergraduate Student Research Award (URSA)

 This award provides financial support to work in a biochemistry research lab for 16 weeks over the summer.
-Generally, this award last year had a competitive GPA of 3.9 or greater.
-Application deadline for our department is Wednesday, January 20, 2016.
+Generally, this award requires a competitive GPA of 3.7 or greater.
+Application deadline for our department is Friday, January 21, 2022.

 Barb Bigelow, URSA Biochemistry Contact